 At that time, we owned an aged Suburban and our older son still lived at home.
 I told him about my find.
 He grimaced, then coerced his buddy into helping him haul the railing home.
 I spray-painted it turquoise-blue, but the color disintegrated as the metal rusted.
 The railing still stands in our yard along with other metal ornaments.

 Do you find me odd for asking strangers for their discards?
 In the case of the La-Z-Boy, it turned out I knew the person.
 Still, would you feel uncomfortable approaching her?
 With the file cabinet, I simply returned with my Suburban and transported it home.
+I gave it a clean and a lick of paint, before adding some magnet strips on which I wrote labels for what is now going to live in each draw.
+It’s really sturdy and a great size and I’m so happy with how it looks now.
 The saying One man’s trash is another man’s treasure comes to mind.

 My husband and I have put serviceable items, such as a sports-net neither son wanted when they left home, out on our parking strip with a Free sign.
 They all disappeared in a blink.

 My aunt and uncle, who once lived in upscale Scarsdale, NY, used to do the same thing.
 Many of their neighbors put usable items out front, meant for people who came there to work.
 My aunt and uncle also loved tag sales, what we call garage sales in my neck of the woods.